 The list starts with 1,588 colleges and universities, 702 are public and 886 are private.
 I chose a graduation rate cut-off of 50% or greater.
 This left me with 702 schools, 253 public and 449 private.
 For private colleges, I used the four-year graduation rate.
 Given the cost of private schools, I figure you should not have to pay for an extra year to graduate.

 For public institutions, I used the five-year college graduation rate.
 With their lower costs and possible scheduling problems (which happens in private schools as well but I wouldn’t be willing to pay for) I thought it was reasonable to use the five-year rate instead of the four.

-So of the 1,592 schools I started off with, I’m now down to 596.
-Only a third of the colleges and universities are left on my list.
-This is already a problem for anyone who wants to attend school in any of the six states that didn’t have a college that met the 50% cut-off.
+So of the 1,588 schools I started off with, I’m now down to 702.
+Only 44% of the colleges and universities are left on my list.

 I basically use this methodology to come up with the 50-50 College Listing which you can download in PDF format.